Diane Zaino Chase: Archaeological career

+In 2023, Chase and her husband Arlen Chase were featured on CBS Saturday Morning discussing their long-term research at Caracol.
+In that same year she also spearheaded the article “Mesoamerican Urbanism Revisited: Environmental Change, Adaptation, Resilience, Persistence, and Collapse” that was published in the Proceedings of the National Academy of Sciences.

 Personal life

 She is married to Dr. Arlen F. Chase, who is also an archaeologist whose work focuses on the ancient Maya.
 Their eldest child, Adrian, is pursuing a career in Mesoamerican archaeology as well.
 They have two other children: Aubrey and Elyse Chase.
 All three children have accompanied their parents to the archaeological site of Caracol in Belize, where they have been conducting excavations for over thirty years.